 This is a safe method for carpet color revival without chemicals.

-For valuable handknotted rugs, antiques, or severe fading, professional services are recommended.
+For valuable rugs, antiques, or severe fading, professional services are recommended.
 Experts use specialized dyeing techniques for rug fading repair that are impossible to replicate at home.

 Professional faded wool rug restoration often includes: